Costs Rising Faster Than Prices

 The business can work very hard on the wrong layer.
 It will even produce reports about the effort.
 Very official.
 Still wrong.

 A failed fix is not wasted if it tells you what the problem is not.
 That is the receipt.
-Review it.
+Use it.

-Do not decide agency, consultant, coach, hire, or software before the cause is named.
+Do not choose an agency, consultant, coach, hire, or software before the first constraint is clear.
 Buying a label is not a strategy.

 If the page you choose does not sound like your problem, go back up.
 That is what a hub is for.